MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/test-environment.md

     In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], you can create new production and sandbox environments for the test customer.

     > [!TIP]
-    > Always include the domain or the Azure Active Directory ID of the customer in the URL when you login as a *delegated admin*.
+    > Always include the domain or the Microsoft Entra ID ID of the customer in the URL when you login as a *delegated admin*.
 This way, you always know exactly which customer you are trying to access.

 5. Access [!INCLUDE [prod_short](../developer/includes/prod_short.md)] as the local user that you created in step 2.